Polynomial-time quantum algorithm for solving the hidden subgroup problem: Application of the algorithm for the factoring problem

 \section{Application of the algorithm for the factoring problem}

 Factoring an integer $Z=x\times y$ on a quantum computer can achieve exponential speedup over the best known classical algorithm by using Shor's algorithm~\cite{shor}.
-An integer $a<Z$ and co-prime with $Z$ is used in the algorithm, the order of $a$ is defined as the smallest integer $r$ that satisfies $a^{r}=1($mod $Z)$, which can be found efficiently through quantum Fourier transform.
-The factors of $Z$ can be calculated as gcd$(a^{r/2}\pm 1,Z)$.
+An integer $a<Z$ and co-prime with $Z$ is used in the algorithm, the order of $a$ is defined as the smallest integer $r$ that satisfies $a^{r}=1($mod $Z)$, which can be found efficiently by using the order-finding algorithm through quantum Fourier transform.
+Then the factors of $Z$ can be calculated as gcd$(a^{r/2}\pm 1,Z)$.
 The cost of Shor's algorithm scales as $O(L^{3})$, where $L=\lceil \log _{2}^{Z}\rceil $.

-Our algorithm can also be applied for solving the factoring problem.
+Our algorithm~\cite{wyx} can also be applied for solving the factoring problem.
 The Hamiltonian for factoring an integer $Z$ is defined as